Axelvazslima/chess-java/README.md

 # Chess Game in Java
 Repository for Java Chess project

-This project is a work-in-progress chess game implemented in Java.
+This project is a chess game implemented in Java.
 It serves as a practice ground for honing Java programming skills and is inspired by Nelio Alves's Udemy Java course.

 ## Getting Started
 Follow the steps below to set up and run the chess game on your local machine.